Investment in property has been and continues to be a popular form of investment for many people. It is seen as a route by which:

 This factsheet has concentrated on potentially long-term tax factors to bear in mind.

 You need to decide which is the best route to fit in with your objectives.
-We can help you to plan an appropriate course of action.
+We can help you to plan an appropriate course of action so please do contact us.